 From there, we can play base 12 digit sequences.
 It didn't take much to reveal the underlying melodic phrases.
 As you can see, many of the phrases contain long strings of straight quarter notes, which is the simplest possible way to play any sequence.

 This is another interesting thing I discovered.
 If you look at the "tone" of hydrogen using a musical lens, and compare it to Planck time, they're nearly in tune with each other, and they're a major third apart.
 There seems to be an implied missing frequency.
+Perhaps it's the expansion rate of the Universe?
+The units work out to be in hertz.
+Keep in mind that this is about tone and tuning.
+Octaves are equivalent tones to each other.
+Doubling/halving a frequency doesn't change the tone, and how it harmonizes with other tones.
+The expansion rate of the Universe is extremely slower than 268.547 Hz.

 To make symmetry in the octave, the "missing" frequency is also a major third.
 It makes an augmented chord, in which all three intervals are major thirds relative to each other.
 The cents split the way they are means the third frequency is as closely tuned to hydrogen and Planck time as is possible.
 Any more sharp or flat, and it would have a tuning bias towards one or the other.
 It’s optimized for maximum harmony and minimum beat frequencies (phase or constructive/destructive interference)